pedroneto2/IRONHACK-PROJECT-03-BACK-END/README.md

 ## HOW IT WORKS?

-You can access the deployed site in this link: !!!
-SITE LINK HERE !!!!
+**You can access the deployed site in this link: https://harvest-ironhack.netlify.app/** :point_left: :point_left: :point_left:

 The companies rating can be freely accessed